 Clinical Trial Data Versus Real-World Evidence

 Real-world evidence reflects broader patient diversity.
-Biology, lifestyle, and practitioner technique introduce variation.
+Post-marketing and observational data often includes thousands of treated patients across multiple centres, where biology, lifestyle, and practitioner technique introduce variation.
 This data captures how treatments perform outside ideal settings.
-Both perspectives are valuable.
-When trends align across trials and real-world data, confidence increases.
-Consistency across contexts strengthens clinical trust.

 What the Statistics Cannot Predict